nicolimo86/ansible-infra-tools/README.md

 Ansible infra tools
 =========

-This role installs the tools that compose my development environment.
+This role installs the tools that compose my development environment, that is a vagrant box (ubuntu).
 It installs the following tools:

 - packer